-Kansans want local officials to vote on the entire property tax increase and they deserve that level of honesty and respect.
+Kansans want local officials to vote on the entire property tax increase, and they deserve that level of honesty and respect.

-Some city and county officials will ask you to add loopholes in SB 294, so they don't have to vote on increases from new construction or inflation; that effort was resoundingly defeated on the Senate floor by a vote of 8-27 with vocal objection from Democrats and Republicans.
-Loopholes for many spending categories in the property tax lid frustrated voters because it seriously diminished the lid's effectiveness; adding loopholes for new construction or inflation would do the same to SB 294.
+Some city and county officials will ask you to add loopholes in SB 13, so they don't have to vote on increases from new construction or inflation; that effort was resoundingly defeated on the Senate floor by a vote of 8-27 with vocal objection from Democrats and Republicans.
+Loopholes for many spending categories in the property tax lid frustrated voters because it seriously diminished the lid's effectiveness; adding loopholes for new construction or inflation would do the same to SB 13.

-We encourage Committee members to support voters' wishes and approve SB 294 as passed unanimously by the Senate.
+We encourage Committee members to support voters' wishes and approve SB 13 as written.